kaskadi/template-action/docs/template.md

 # Documentation

 This repository comes with a `generate-docs` workflow that generates documentation automatically for you based on your `action.yml`.
-See [here](https://github.com/kaskadi/action-generate-docs) and [there](../action.yml) for more information.
+See [here](https://github.com/kaskadi/action-generate-docs) and [there](./action.yml) for more information.

-If you would like to see the workflow configuration, head [here](../.github/workflows/generate-docs.yml).
+If you would like to see the workflow configuration, head [here](./.github/workflows/generate-docs.yml).

+You can configure the template used to generate the action documentation [here](./docs/template.md)

 ****